Capital of Nepal

 Visit heritage site

-Kathmandu is home to 4 of the UNESCO-listed heritage sites.
+Kathmandu is home to 4 UNESCO-listed heritage sites.

 Visit neighboring districts Patan and Bhaktapur

-Apart from Kathmandu, the neighboring district Bhaktapur and Patan have a lot to offer to the visitors.
+Apart from Kathmandu, the neighboring district Bhaktapur and Patan have a lot to offer to visitors.

 One can visit Patan Durbar Square in Patan and Bhaktapur Durbar Square in Bhaktapur.
 These 2 sites are UNESCO world heritage sites.

 Besides, in Durbar squares you can even stroll around Khokana and Bungamati in Lalitpur.
 Similarly visit another heritage site in Bhaktapur, the Changunarayan temple.